kapilkashyap/yoda/README.md

 # yoda
-A basic HTTP server made using NodeJS which is light weight, has a small footprint yet is powerful.
+A basic HTTP server made using NodeJS which is lightweight, has a small footprint yet is powerful.

 Usually, you would build a Node application and use a Node framework like [Express JS](https://github.com/expressjs/express) to build and configure a server to serve that application.
 It is a one-one mapping, one application, one server.
 On the contrary **yoda** is a simple HTTP webserver which allows you to host multiple front-end applications :slightly_smiling_face: